salimhankurul/FileSync/README.md

 # Why This Exist
-This was a hoby project, Purpose of this project was to create program that upload folder and its subdirectory to your local server.
+This was a hoby project, Purpose of this project was to create program that uploads everything in a directory to your local server as is.
-It clears clutter by combining 2D box that colliding to each other and makes them 1 2D box

 ## Client is Windows app and its uses
 * C++20 filesystem library